 Over recent years we have increased Park and Ride capacity and quality in the Wellington region.
-We now have approximately 6000 Park and Ride spaces with a good system of facilities at key rail stations throughout the region.
+We now have approximately 6,000 Park and Ride spaces with a good system of facilities at key train stations throughout the region.
 This has supported growth in rail patronage and has significantly extended access to the rail network.